GerHobbelt/owemdjee/README.md

 - **intermediate data storage / caching / hierarchical data stores** (binary hOCR; document text revisions; ...)

     - **CacheLib** [📁](./CacheLib) [🌐](https://github.com/GerHobbelt/CacheLib) -- provides an in-process high performance caching mechanism, thread-safe API to build high throughput, low overhead caching services, with built-in ability to leverage DRAM and SSD caching transparently.
+    - **caches** [📁](./caches) [🌐](https://github.com/GerHobbelt/caches) -- implements a simple thread-safe cache with several page replacement policies: LRU (Least Recently Used), FIFO (First-In/First-Out), LFU (Least Frequently Used)
     - **c-blosc2** [📁](./c-blosc2) [🌐](https://github.com/GerHobbelt/c-blosc2) -- a high performance compressor optimized for binary data (i.e. floating point numbers, integers and booleans), designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a `memcpy()` OS call.
+    - **localmemcache** [📁](./localmemcache) [🌐](https://github.com/GerHobbelt/localmemcache) -- a key-value database and library that provides an interface similar to `memcached` but for accessing local data instead of remote data.
+It's based on mmap()'ed shared memory for maximum speed.
+It supports persistence, also making it a fast alternative to GDBM and Berkeley DB.
     - **lrucache11** [📁](./lrucache11) [🌐](https://github.com/GerHobbelt/lrucache11) -- A header only C++11 LRU Cache template class that allows you to define key, value and optionally the `Map` type. uses a double linked list and a `std::unordered_map` style container to provide fast insert, delete and update No dependencies other than the C++ standard library.
     - **pelikan** [📁](./pelikan) [🌐](https://github.com/GerHobbelt/pelikan) -- Pelikan is Twitter's unified cache backend.
     - RAM-/disk-based large queues and stores: B+tree, LSM-tree, ...